qwykx/p3s-dynamic-client-ip-password-spraying/HTTP-Metasploit/Tutorial.md

 ### Prepare your code

-Before you start to write your module, make sure you have completed the *HTTP Password Spraying* task as you'll need the code you've written for it.
+Before you start to write your module, make sure you have completed the *HTTP Password Spraying Tor* task as you'll need the code you've written for it.

 ## Step 2